World Yo-Yo Contest: Online World Yo-Yo Contest

 Prior to the COVID-19 pandemic, the 2020 World Yo-Yo Contest was slated to be held in Budapest, Hungary.
 The pandemic, however, caused organizers to cancel the 2020 competition.
 In 2021 and 2022, to mitigate the possibility of attendees getting sick, the Online World Yo-Yo Contest was created, giving prospective World Yo-Yo Contest competitors the opportunity to compete in an online setting.
 The results of the 2021 online competition are given below.

 There was also an artistic performance division (AP), in which two awards were given.
 The Entertainment Award went to YOYOBOYS (Robert Kučera & Zdenek Hybl) and the Artistic Award went to Naoto Okada.

 The winners of the Online World Yo-Yo Contest do not gain the title of World Yo-Yo Champion, however.
 The title they receive is that of Online World Yo-Yo Champion (in their respective divisions).

+The winners of the 2022 Online World Yo-Yo Contest are below.

 Current champions

 As mentioned above, the World Yo-Yo Contest did not take place in 2020, 2021, or 2022.
 In 2021 and 2022, the Online World Yo-Yo Contest was held in its place, the champions thereof receiving the title of Online World Yo-Yo Champion (as opposed to World Yo-Yo Champion).
-Thus, the current World Yo-Yo Champions are those who won in 2019, when the competition was held in Cleveland, Ohio.
+The World Yo-Yo Contest returned in 2023, when the competition was held in Osaka, Japan.
+The 2024 World Yo-Yo Contest was held from July 31 to August 3, in Cleveland, Ohio.
+In 2025, from August 7-10, the contest was held in Prague, Czech Republic.
 The results of said competition are given below.